Why Saying “F*ck It” Can be the most Spiritual Way to Live in our Truth

 You trade in your sense for an act.

 You give up your ability to feel, and in exchange, put on a mask.

 There can’t be any large-scale revolution until there’s a personal revolution on an individual level.

 So how do we take back our freedom to experience who we really are?

-This storm is a gift because it brings us to that moment where we surrender and finally say “fuck it” to everything and anything that has been keeping us from feeling connected to our truth.
+This storm is a gift because it brings us to that moment where we surrender and finally say “fuck it” to everything and anything that has kept us from feeling connected to our truth.

-The following are 9 ways to say “fuck it” and let go of what isn’t serving our highest good so that we can live in alignment to what feels good to our soul.
+The following are 9 ways to say “fuck it” and let go of what isn’t serving our highest good so that we can live in alignment with what feels good to our soul.